enowars/bambictf/README.md

 # Bambi CTF Infrastructure

-This is the setup used for our Bambi CTF training competitions.
-It was also used to host [ENOWARS4](https://enowars.com).
+This is the setup used in our BambiCTF and ENOWARS competitions.

 It uses ansible and packer to prepare images for Hetzner Cloud and terraform to create the infrastructure.